juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

 date:   2017-11-02 18:40:23
 categories: rust
 ---
-To begin learning Rust in earnest, I recently started writing a client library for Twilio.
+To begin learning Rust in earnest, I recently started writing a client library for Twilio [^1].
 As a library writer, (quoting Alan Kay) you want to make simple things simple but complex things possible.
 For example, to make an [outbound call](https://www.twilio.com/docs/api/voice/making-calls) with Twilio, there are three required parameters but a whole lot of optional parameters that aren't used very often.